TrivadisPF/platys-modern-data-platform/cookbooks/recipes/jikkou-automate-kafka-topics-management/README.md

 validated-at:			3.10.2023
 ---

-# Automate management of Kafka topics on the platform
+# Automate management of Kafka topics using Jikkou

 This recipe will show how automate the management of Kafka topics using the [Jikkou tool](https://streamthoughts.github.io/jikkou/), which is part of the platform.